 Protection and restoration of biodiversity and ecosystems

-To be classified as a sustainable economic activity according to the EU taxonomy regulation, a company must contribute to at least one environmental objective, but also must not intrude on the remaining five.
-For example, a business activity aiming to mitigate CO2 emissions, but at the same time also negatively affecting biodiversity cannot be classified as sustainable.
+To be classified as a sustainable economic activity according to the EU Taxonomy regulation, a company must contribute to at least one environmental objective, but also must not intrude on the remaining five.
 Let’s get into it with an example.
 Say your company is an auto manufacturer that produces electric cars.
 One of your activities might be the manufacturing of the lithium-ion battery that goes into the automobiles.
 To classify this specific economic activity as a sustainable activity, we must first determine if the activity is eligible, and then we must check if the eligible activity is aligned.

 If an activity is eligible, then we must determine if the activity is aligned by confirming that it complies with the technical screening criteria developed by the EU Technical Expert Group.
 These criteria are: